-The are a few apps to help you set up your DIY Sunrise Alarm Clock.
+There are a few apps to help you set up your DIY Sunrise Alarm Clock.
 If you already have your Philips Hue system running, it’s a simple process to add in your app of choice to set it up once.
-If you haven’t yet set up your light or are looking to purchase some smart lighting check out this post on how to install and configure your Philip Hue Globes
+If you haven’t yet set up your light or are looking to purchase some smart lighting check out this post on how to install and configure your Philip Hue light globes.

-Philips make some amazing lighting products especially their Hue range, which I am a big fan of.
-Most of their products we have reviewed on this site, from their normal generation 3 Hue dimmable light globes to:
+Philips makes some amazing lighting products especially their Hue range, which I am a big fan of.
+Most of the products we have reviewed here at Notsealed are from Philips.
+This includes their normal generation 3 Hue dimmable light globes to: